Skip to content

 Tamil Traditional Magnificent Architecture

-The different architectural influences reflect the Chettiar way of life who combined their vibrant Indian traditions with influences from around the world.
+The different architectural influences reflect the Chettiar way of life which combined vibrant Indian traditions with influences from around the world.

-Western influences are also evident on the main façade and upper floors, featuring classical architectural details.
-As a result, colonnades, cornices, multi-level balustrades, parapets, and symmetrical organization reflect the classical style.
+Also evident, Western influences pervade the Saratha Vilas street facade and upper floors through classical architectural details.
+For instance, colonnades, cornices, multi-level balustrades, parapets, and symmetrical organization reflect a classical style.

-In contrast, the façade of Saratha Vilas blends Tamil and Baroque architecture.
+In contrast, the ground floor façade of Saratha Vilas itself blends Tamil and Baroque architecture.

-Furthermore, one can see sculptures of the deity Gaja Lakshmi, various levels of parapets, loggia and verandah shades, all separated from the street by a high compound wall and a front garden.
+For example, sculptures of the deity Gaja Lakshmi, various levels of parapets, loggia and verandah shades, ornament the entrance area of the luxury heritage mansion separated from the street walled front garden.

-The main entrance verandah, called Thinnai, was traditionally used by men for business.
-In fact, the Thinnai appears at the entrance of all types of Tamil houses, ranging from humble dwellings to sumptuous mansions.
+The main entrance verandah, a Thinnai, was traditionally used by men for business.
+In fact, the Thinnai appears at the entrance of all types of Tamil houses, ranging from humble dwellings to ornate mansions.

-At Saratha Vilas, the Thinnai is surrounded by a series of black stone colonnades in Western style and further enhanced by marble flooring from Italy and Belgium.
+At Saratha Vilas, the Thinnai is surrounded by a series of black stone colonnades in Western style over marble flooring from Italy and Belgium.

 Saratha Vilas’ Kuttam is an architectural masterpiece, seamlessly fusing elements of Tamil and European design.
-Notably, its lofty, ornate wooden ceiling, stunning crystal chandeliers imported from Europe, and inlaid Italian and Belgian marble floors reflect this blend.
-Moreover, the opulent decorative finishes showcase some of the finest materials sourced globally in the early twentieth century.
+Notably, this blend is reflected in its lofty, ornate wooden ceiling, stunning crystal chandeliers imported from Europe, and inlaid Italian and Belgian marble floors.
+Indeed, the opulent decorative finishes showcase some of the finest materials sourced globally in the early twentieth century.

 Historically, the Kuttam served as a gathering space for wedding ceremonies attended by hundreds of guests.
 Today, it hosts a permanent exhibition of original Ravi Varma lithographs from the 1900s, as well as an annual calendar of classical and contemporary dance and music performances.

-The Chettiars thoughtfully considered their climate in the design and construction of their homes.
+The Chettiars carefully considered their climate in the design and construction of their homes.
 To that end, houses were built around an east–west oriented central courtyard, allowing both light and breezes to enter while still providing shade and maintaining the coolness of the masonry walls throughout the residence.
-In terms of materials, the mansion’s structure features brick and lime plaster walls, terracotta tile roofs, stone pillars, teak columns, and marble and stone floors.
+Furthermore, selected materials brick and lime plaster walls, terracotta tile roofs, stone pillars, teak columns, and marble and stone floors, helped insulate and cool.

 At the core of the home, the Nadu Vasal served as the heart of the mansion, where important family ceremonies once took place.
 Today, it remains the most popular spot in the hotel for relaxation and conversation.

-Originally, invited guests took their meals during family festivities, especially weddings, in the Kaliana Kotogai.
-During these events, a multitude of dishes were served by attendants on banana leaf plates, arriving in successive waves to hundreds of people seated on mats on the floor.
+Originally, during family festivities, especially weddings, invited guests took their meals in the Kaliana Kotogai.
+During these events, a multitude of dishes, arriving in successive waves to hundreds of people seated on mats on the floor, were served by attendants on banana leaf plates.

 Today, the Kaliana Kotogai houses a permanent exhibition featuring Ayyanar terracotta, Thanjavur reverse glass paintings, and Karaikudi studio photography from the 1920s.
-Additionally, restaurant service in the Kaliana Kotogai is reserved for rainy days and group bookings.
+In addition, on rainy days and for groups, restaurant service is available.

-During family weddings at the house, famous Chettinad dishes were prepared in Moonamkattu.
-The whole courtyard was occupied with the preparation and cooking of the festive dishes under the supervision of the women of the family.
-Now, meals are served here in under a shady portico during the day, or the open sky in the evening.
+During family weddings at the house, famous Chettinad dishes were prepared in the Moonamkattu.
+Once, the whole courtyard was occupied with the preparation and cooking of the festive dishes under the supervision of the women of the family.
+Now, it is where meals are served either under a shady portico during the day, or the open sky in the evening.

 The mansion’s everyday kitchen was also located in this courtyard.
 It has now been transformed into the hotel’s kitchen where traditional Chettiar dishes, as well as Western and Mediterranean cuisine, are prepared fresh daily.